phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.

+Here is the theoretical equation to create individual transformation matrices.
+As you can see, the DH convention uses four individual transforms:

+[insert pic]

+The following matrix will create the actual individual transforms:

+[insert pic]

+Here is the modified DH Transformation matrix in code:
 ```
 # Modified DH Transformation matrix
 def DH_T_Matrix (q, alpha, d, a):